 - Typically has a Body Mass Index (BMI) of no higher than 33.
 Calculate My BMI.

 - Is a citizen, legal resident or legal immigrant of the United States.
 If a surrogate is a legal resident or legal immigrant of the United States, the surrogate must be able to provide documentation that is valid for at least 2 years.

 - Does not participate in the following government aid programs: cash assistance, welfare, public housing and section 8.
 All other forms of government assistance will be considered on a case-by-case basis.

-Gestational surrogacy is permitted and practiced in Oklahoma because no statute or published case law prohibits it.
+Gestational surrogacy in Oklahoma is permitted and practiced because no statute or published case law prohibits it.
 While some counties or judges have granted parentage judgments pre-birth, parentage in Oklahoma is typically established once a birth has occurred.
 Oklahoma courts have generally recognized parentage for intended parents regardless of gender, marital status or genetic relationship to the child (as long as at least one is genetically related to the child), though there have been limitations where neither intended parent is genetically related to the child.
 No hearings are required for parentage petitions, making Oklahoma a desirable state for surrogacy.